-Now to the recipes… (Most of these recipes have been shared by my wonderful readers.
+Now to the vegetarian baby food recipes… (Most of these recipes have been shared by my wonderful readers.
 If you would like to share a baby recipe too, please use the form here or simply add your recipe in Comments Section at the bottom of this page.)

 - Veggie Pot For Babies